- Sales prospecting

 When you’re prospecting, you’ll often be a potential customer’s first impression of your brand.
 In a market where buyers are increasingly concerned with business’ values, the way you conduct yourself in this initial interaction could win you a lifelong customer—or drive a prospect away for good.

-7 sales prospecting techniques (and how they’ve evolved in 2021)
+7 sales prospecting techniques

 1. Book intentional time for prospecting